James Barrier: Seven minute check-in discrepancy

 According to the Motel 6 security cameras on Saturday, April 5, 2008, Barrier was seen in the motel lobby checking into Room 105 at 8:22PM (a receipt for the room also notes the time of check-in as 8:22PM).
 He is then seen exiting the lobby at 8:24PM.
 However, the key card log at the Motel 6 shows that Room 105 (the room Barrier was given) was accessed by a guest key at 8:15PM, seven minutes prior to Barrier checking into his room.
-The next entry on the key card log for Room 105 was when housekeeping first found him the next day on April 6th.
+The next entry on the key card log for Room 105 was when housekeeping first found him the next day on April 6.
 This would mean that Barrier entered Room 105 seven minutes before he checked into the Motel 6 and received his key card to Room 105.

-It should also be noted that in the reports obtained by Barrier's family from the Las Vegas Metropolitan Police Department, there is no mention of this backwards time jump.
+Reports obtained by Barrier's family from the Las Vegas Metropolitan Police Department, there is no mention of this backwards time jump.
 In fact, the reports indicate that the investigating detectives do not account for, nor do they make any attempt to reconcile this time discrepancy.

 "White powdery substance" not tested

 When Barrier was found in the motel room, the coroner investigator and police investigators stated that there was a "white powdery substance" on Barrier's shirt and beard.
 While cocaine was found in Barrier's system, the reports from both the coroner and law enforcement indicate that the "white powdery substance" found on his beard and shirt were never tested to determine if it was actually cocaine.
-The substance was also was never matched with the cocaine found in Barrier's system.
+The substance was also never matched with the cocaine found in Barrier's system.

 In the episode, family and friends state that Barrier had been clean from using illicit drugs and alcohol for over a decade.
 Barrier's family and friends believe that Barrier may have been forced to ingest the cocaine that was found in his system.

 Pictures of the motel room as well as reports from the coroner and law enforcement indicate that no cocaine or other drug paraphernalia was found in the room.
 The only place any "white powdery substance" was found was on Barrier's shirt and beard.